Flight delays persist at major U.S. airports as government shutdown continues

 "It doesn't look like its a coordinated or targeted sick out per se, but you're seeing more sick calls than you would normally see, and so, everyday, particularly as we get into the afternoon and evening hours, multiple FAA facilities have what are called staffing triggers, where they are short-staffed basically," Van Cleave said.

 For example, at Nashville International Airport in Tennessee on Thursday, roughly 40,000 flyers were inconvenienced by an air traffic controller shortage.
-"So its not nothing, even if the vast majority off air traffic controllers are working," said Van Cleave.
+"So it's not nothing, even if the vast majority off air traffic controllers are working," Van Cleave said.

-Air traffic controllers who violate agency sick leave policies will face repercussions, Secretary Duffy said.
+Air traffic controllers who violate agency sick leave policies will face repercussions, Secretary Duffy said this week.

-So far, the impact of staffing shortages on flight schedules has been minimal, reported Van Cleave, but delays could worsen as staffing shortages continue.
+Still, the impact of staffing shortages on flights so far has been minimal, reported Van Cleave, but delays could worsen as staffing shortages continue.

 "While delays and cancellations have been within historic norms this week, and the vast majority of fights are leaving on time, the amount of delays because of air traffic controllers staffing is up," he said.